 Undergraduate Workshop Schedule

-We offer a variety of workshops throughout the fall and spring semesters on many different topics such as turning a topic into a viable research question, understanding academic sources, and making the most out of personal statements.
+*We offer a variety of workshops throughout the fall and spring semesters on different topics such as turning a vague idea into a viable research question, understanding academic sources, and making the most out of personal statements.

-All workshops last approximately 50 minutes and will be located in the Writing Center satellite room of the Focused Inquiry Learning Lab (FILL) on the 5th floor of Harris Hall.
+*All workshops last approximately 50 minutes and will be located in the Writing Center satellite room of the Focused Inquiry Learning Lab (FILL) on the 5th floor of Harris Hall.
 No registration is required.
 Current workshop information is also posted on our Facebook page: www.facebook.com/VCUWritingCenter.

 The Secret Formula of Paragraphs

-Essays can be intimidating, but it’s not that hard to write a good essay if you can write good paragraphs.
-That’s why you need to know about the secret formula to craft your paragraphs.
-Come and join us in the discussion about the “Claim-Evidence-Reasoning” model, and learn how you can make yourself a clearer, more persuasive writer.
+Essays can be intimidating, but it’s not that hard to write an effective one if you can write strong paragraphs.
+Come find out about the secret formula to crafting your paragraphs.
+Join us in the discussion about the Claims-Evidence-Reasoning model, and learn how you can make yourself a clearer, more persuasive writer.
 You’ll wonder why you ever sweated essays in the first place!

 Graduate Workshop Schedule